AftabChowdhury/angular-toastr1/README.md

 # AngularToastr
-I here implement a toaster library.
+I here implement a toaster library in Angular 9.

 I found it very useful and easy to use.
 It is called `ngx-toastr`.
 You can get more details about the library from the following
 [link](https://www.npmjs.com/package/ngx-toastr).